ENCODE-DCC/encoded/cloud-config/README.md

     in the template has a matching file in ./template-parts.
 Next is a way to view and save assembled templates.

-    We can save Assembled Templates with the --save-configure bin/deploy argument.
+    We can save Assembled Templates with the --save-configure `deploy` argument.
 It will automaticallly determine which template to used based on input arguments.

-    $ bin/deploy --save-config-name 20200430
+    $ deploy --save-config-name 20200430

     ### Output
     Created assembeled template
            ./cloud-config/assembled-templates/20200430-app-es-pg.yml
     Deploy with
-           $ bin/deploy --use-prebuilt-config 20200430-app-es-pg
+           $ deploy --use-prebuilt-config 20200430-app-es-pg
     Diff with on the fly assembly.
 Does not deploy
-           $ bin/deploy --use-prebuilt-config 20200430-app-es-pg --diff-configs
+           $ deploy --use-prebuilt-config 20200430-app-es-pg --diff-configs
     ###